akitasoftware/akibox-rails/README.md

 ## Prerequisites

 Make sure you have Ruby and Rails.
-This was tested with Ruby 2.7.2 and rails 6.1.3.1.
-You can update rails with the following.
+This was tested with Ruby 2.7.2 and Rails 6.1.3.1.
+You can update Rails with the following.

 ```sh
 $ gem update rails